Afghan MPGC Training Exercise

 PARWAN PROVINCE, Afghanistan (Jan.
-17, 2017) - A sign inside the Afghanistan National Detention Facility Prison - Parwan.
+17, 2017) - Afghanistan National Detention Facility Prison - Parwan.
 The Afghanistan National Army Military Police Guard Command conducted an emergency action drill, Jan.
 17, 2017 at the detention facility to test response capabilities both inside the prison and all necessary external support.
 Photo by Bob Harrison, U.S. Forces Afghanistan Public Affairs.

 |Date Taken: